aggrawal-ankur/gitbook/content/docs/debugging/wpd-1.md

 Trap flag or `RFLAGS.TF` is the 8th bit in the CPU flags register.

-When this bit is set to 1, the CPU raises a debug exception (`#DB`) after every instruction in the process.
-Kernel delivers `SIGTRAP` to the debugger.
+When this bit is set to 1, CPU raises a debug exception (`#DB`) after every instruction in the process.
+Then the kernel delivers `SIGTRAP` to the debugger.

 **Single-step** means execute one instruction and then stop.
 It is achieved by setting `RFLAGS.TF=1`.

 ## Conclusion

-A debugger program sets up either an `INT3` instruction to create a breakpoint at an address or it sets up the `RFLAGS.TF` bit to 1 to stop after each instruction.
+A debugger program sets up either an `INT3` instruction to create a breakpoint at an address or it sets the `RFLAGS.TF` bit to 1 to stop after each instruction.

 When a breakpoint is set on an instruction, an `INT3` instruction executes immediately, which raises a `#BP` exception.
-The kernel responds to this by sending a `SIGTRAP` , which the debugger program catches via `ptrace`.
-The rest is taken care by `ptrace`.
+The kernel responds to this by sending a `SIGTRAP` to the debugger, which the debugger process catches via ptrace.

-When `RFLAGS.TF=1` , a `#DB` exception is raised after every instruction in the process.
+When `RFLAGS.TF=1`, a `#DB` exception is raised after every instruction in the process.
 The kernel responds similarly by sending a `SIGTRAP`, which the debugger program catches via `ptrace`.
-The rest is taken care by `ptrace` itself.

 ## References